fboerman/blog/content/posts/yearinreview/iva2023/index.md

 With the rising of regulatory targets this validation of virtual capacities is becoming more and more important.
 For more information about these rising targets you can read for example the dutch action plan about this [here](https://www.rijksoverheid.nl/ministeries/ministerie-van-economische-zaken-en-klimaat/documenten/publicaties/2019/12/20/actieplan-verhoging-beschikbaarheid-zone-overschrijdende-transportcapaciteit-elektriciteitshandel).

 ### Remarks on the data
 The dataset spans the whole of 2023, so a total of 8760 hours.
-Due to operational process failure at Elia, which resulted in disproportional IVAs, Elia IVAs for the full day of 2023-04-19 as well as hour 11, 12 and 13 of 2023-08-21 have been filtered out.
+At two days this year Elia had an exceptional unintended fallback causing a very distorted picture on IVAs.
+For this reason, Elia IVAs for the full day of 2023-04-19 as well as hour 11, 12 and 13 of 2023-08-21 have been filtered out.
+More information about the first day can be found in my post [here](https://boerman.dev/posts/market20230419/).

 Now that the topic and data remarks are introduced, lets get into the analysis.
 ## IVAs in 2023